Whitfrost21/todolist/README.md

 # CLI To-Do List Application

-A simple command-line interface (CLI) to-do list application written in Go.
+A  command-line interface (CLI) to-do list application written in Go.
 This application allows you to manage your tasks efficiently using various commands.

 ## Commands